-The PF-30 series filter is designed for slip stream use on non-pressurized open sump or pressurized closed system applications.
-The PF-30 series filter should be located as close to the sump or interface piping as possible and never install in full flow system piping.
+The PF-40 series filter is designed for slipstream use on non-pressurized open sump or pressurized closed system applications.
+The PF-40 series filter should be located as close to the sump or interface piping as possible.
+Never install the PF-40 series filter in full flow system piping unless it has been specifically designed for this type of application

-The PF-30 filter can be rigidly anchored to the floor using 1/2 inch anchor bolts.
-Refer to the specification drawing for location of anchor holes.
+The PF-40 series filters should be rigidly anchored to the floor.
+Reference the specification drawing or ask for a factory certified drawing for locations and size of anchor holes.